New autonomous boats and a “wheel” that intercepts drifting waste clean up the water surfaces.

 Like Robin with Batman

-"We are testing a technology that can be scaled in many different ways," he said ditto Martin Skjold Grontved, special advisor to the Danish Ministry of Climate.
+“We are testing a technology that can be scaled in many different ways,” he ditto Martin Skjold Grontved, special advisor to the Danish Ministry of Climate.

-With the assistance of the flying drone, the autonomous boat can now "see" even oil spills, and with the help of a special filter clean them up.
+With the assistance of the flying drone, the autonomous boat can now even “see” oil spills, and with the help of a special filter clean them up.

 At cleaning school